tenzir/tenzir/web/docs/faqs.md

 The Tenzir stack also consists of a cloud platform and web app, accessible via [app.tenzir.com](https://app.tenzir.com).
 Both of these components are not openly available.
-The platform is the *control plane* that manages the nodes and pipelines, where as the nodes are the *data plane* for compute and storage.
+The platform is the *control plane* that manages the nodes and pipelines, whereas the nodes are the *data plane* for compute and storage.

 ## Can Tenzir see my data?